helloitsdani/nodecg-twitchie/README.md

 * Chat, via [tmi.js](https://tmijs.org/)
 * Emote (and cheermote) parsing from chat messages, including channel-specific emotes

+## Compatibility
+Twitchie requires that you use a version of NodeCG greater than *0.9*, and a version of node greater than *6.4.0*, because of some compatibility stuff.

 ## Usage

 Everything that Twitchie handles is exposed through NodeCG's replicants and bundle messages, in the `nodecg-twitchie` namespace.
 This means that getting stream information in your graphics is extra-simple!